JHNUL/home-server-apps/homeserver-database/README.md

 This project contains the database schema and liquibase changelogs to create it.

+## Docker image

+A custom image for database migration.
+It contains the liquibase base image and some customization to enable waiting for TimescaleDB to be ready.

+## Releases

+Image is pushed to docker hub repository `juhanir/liquibase-migrator`.

 ## Conventions

 For sensor data, the timestamp should be consistently named `measurement_time`.